-- (a) buy or receive any goods or services from the CIO on terms preferential to those applicable to members of the public; - (b) sell goods, services, or any interest in land to the CIO; - (c) be employed by, or receive any remuneration from, the CIO; - (d) receive any other financial benefit from the CIO;

-unless the payment or benefit is permitted by sub-clause (2) of this clause or authorised by the court or the prior written consent of the Charity Commission ("the Commission") has been obtained.
+- (a) buy or receive any goods or services from the CIO on terms preferential to those applicable to members of the public; - (b) sell goods, services, or any interest in land to the CIO; - (c) be employed by, or receive any remuneration from, the CIO; - (d) receive any other financial benefit from the CIO; unless the payment or benefit is permitted by sub-clause (2) of this clause, or authorised by the court or the Charity Commission ("the Commission").
 In this clause, a "financial benefit" means a benefit, direct or indirect, which is either money or has a monetary value.